dotnet/templating/docs/template-resolution-for-dotnet-cli.md

     to run.
 If the precedence value is not given or is the same for multiple templates, it results in error.

-In order to show help for the template, the command input should resolve the single template group (based on short name), however, may resolve multiple templates, but they should have same language.
+In order to show help for a template, the command input should resolve to a single template group (based on short name).
+If the resolved group contains multiple matching templates, they should have same language.
 In case of multiple templates, the template parameters will be combined when displaying the help; the template information will be taken from highest precedence template.